 Tanya Wayne is a doctoral candidate at UNSW’s Forensic Psychology Lab, where she is researching on unfamiliar voice discrimination.
 At Acoustic Justice she will be conducting voice discrimination experiments on anyone willing and able.

-Acoustic Justice is a collaboration between Liquid Architecture and the Melbourne Law School.
-It is part of a series of events leading up to ‘Eavesdropping’, a major exhibition at the Ian Potter Museum of Art, July – October 2018.
+Acoustic Justice is a collaboration between Liquid Architecture and the Melbourne Law School, curated by James Parker and Joel Stern.
+It is part of a series of events leading up to ‘Eavesdropping’, a major exhibition at the Ian Potter Museum of Art, July – October 2018We acknowledge the Wurundjeri, Boonwurrung, Taungurong, Dja Dja Wurrung and the Wathaurung people of the Kulin Nation as the custodians of the land in which this event takes place, and we recognise that sovereignty was never ceded.
+We pay our respects to their Elders, past, present and emerging.